Carson-We/ViDiAD/README.md

 ## Features
 Distance Analysis: The system leverages computer vision algorithms to estimate distances between objects in a scene.
 This can be achieved through methods such as depth perception, 3D reconstruction, or disparity-based approaches.

 Object Analysis: The system incorporates computer vision techniques to analyze and recognize objects within a given scene.
-This includes object detection, tracking, classification, and .
+This includes object detection, tracking, classification.

 Applications: The project aims to provide a comprehensive understanding of objects and their attributes in a scene, which can be utilized in various applications such as robot navigation, intelligent surveillance, autonomous vehicles, augmented reality, and more.